uva-sp/scientific-programming-1/22 Text/27 Reformatting/content.md

 # Reformatting text

-Implement a function `text_to_lines(text, max_length)` which neatly formats the given text into lines of length `max_length`.
+Create a file called `reformatting.py` and implement a function `text_to_lines(text, max_length)` which neatly formats the given text into lines of length `max_length`.
 Words should not be cut off, but moved to the next line when necessary.

     >>> source_text = "ASDF is the sequence of letters that appear on the first four keys on the home row of a QWERTY or QWERTZ keyboard.
 They are often used as a sample or test case or as random, meaningless nonsense.
 It is also a common learning tool for keyboard classes, since all four keys are located on Home row." # from the wikipedia
     >>> print(source_text)